 The hospitality and entertainment sectors are closely intertwined.
 This is why it makes perfect sense to offer guests additional options during their stay.
 One well-known example is to provide clients with travel discounts when using public transportation.

 Still, there are other strategies directly related to on-site revenue management.
-Hotels equipped with meeting halls can rent out these locations in order to hold business seminars and conferences.
-Not only can these and other actions represent a welcome source of additional income, but they are also all excellent ways to increase loyalty and overall brand awareness.
+Hotels equipped with meeting halls can rent out these locations to hold business seminars and conferences.
+Not only can these and other actions represent a welcome source of additional income, but they’re also all excellent ways to increase loyalty and overall brand awareness.

-Finally, we should mention the more technical side of revenue management.
-After all, managers and stakeholders need to be able to appreciate how their property is performing on a regular basis.
-It's always much better to ask "how are we doing" in contrast to "how did we do?".
-This is why the metrics listed below should always be taken seriously:
+Finally, we should address the more technical side of revenue management.
+Managers and stakeholders need to regularly check how their property is performing.
+It's always better to ask, "how are we doing?" rather than "how did we do?"

 • Overall occupancy rates